Calvin-LL/defcon-32-badge-flashy-rom/README.md

 1. Add the flashy.gb file to the `ROM` directory of the SD card
 2. In the menu, go to "Select Another Game" to select the flashy ROM
+3. Enjoy the flashing lights!
+4. (If you like it, give this repo a star!)

 ## How to flash